MicroCloud Hologram (NASDAQ: H - GuruFocus.com

 PR Newswire

-BEIJING, Jan.
-26, 2023 /PRNewswire/ -- MicroCloud Hologram Inc. (NASDAQ: HOLO) ("HOLO" or the "Company"), a Hologram Digital Twins Technology provider, today announced the launch of its holographic BCI (Brain-Computer Interface) data acquisition system.
-The system is the result of the Company's independent research and development, which is conducive to further improving the Company's intellectual property protection system, maintaining its technological leadership, and enhancing its core competitiveness.
+BEIJING, Feb.
+2, 2023 /PRNewswire/ -- MicroCloud Hologram Inc. (NASDAQ: HOLO) ("HOLO" or the "Company"), a Hologram Digital Twins Technology provider, today announced its development of a 3D-BIM multi-user collaborative design solution based on blockchain NFT technology.
+The solution is the result of the Company's independent research and development, which is conducive to further improving the Company's intellectual property protection system, maintaining its technological leadership, and enhancing its core competitiveness.

-HOLO's holographic BCI data acquisition system combines BCI with holographic technology, enabling the two technologies to complement each other.
-Holographic technology can be used as an information feedback tool for BCI systems, providing more realistic, prosperous, and stimulating contextual feedback for a more immersive user experience.
-BCI can be used as an input device for the holographic system, providing more direct and faster input.
+HOLO applies blockchain NFT technology to achieve highly reliable and traceable data management through the distributed ledger and consensus mechanism.
+Each block in the blockchain contains two hashes, the "current block hash" and the "previous block hash."
+The latter block is linked to the previous block by the "previous block hash" to form a chain.
+Any slight modification to the block information will result in a change to the block hash.
+Therefore, if someone tries to tamper with a block in their local blockchain ledger, the block will be identified by other blockchain nodes due to a hash mismatch.
+And no single blockchain node can manipulate all the data in the blockchain.
+The blockchain can guarantee the security and trustworthiness of the data by keeping identical, immutable, and traceable copies of the complete data in each node.

-The system converts the EEG data/other bio-electric signals obtained from the front-end analog amplifier into digital signals by means of an A/D converter and transfers them to a computer via an interface with the computer for subsequent processing.The system combines the data transmitted from brain computer interface to computer with the holographic 3D image data generation technology and processes the corresponding data information to generate holographic 3D three-dimensional data.
+The model developed by HOLO uses blockchain NFT technology to store drawing design information to protect designers' copyright interests and incorporates IPFS (InterPlanetary File System) to ensure the reliability of drawings.
+The model is designed with a circular division mechanism to solve the problem of synchronizing drawing information when multiple people collaborate on designs.
+The model adopts SDT (Syntax-Directed Translation) method to realize 3D holographic drawing updates for construction projects and reduce the redundancy of blockchain information.
+The availability of multi-user collaborative design can effectively ensure the reliability of the drawing and reduce the redundancy of blockchain information, thus achieving copyright protection for the designer.

 About MicroCloud Hologram Inc.